jmmenzin/CS_String_Extension_Methods/README.md

 C# class file that contains an extension method for the String class that splits the string into an array based on a provided character array of separators.
 The separators are also included as members of the array.

 # StringFunctions\TestProgram.cs:
-<b>C# class file that contains a Main method that tests the output of the methods above.
+C# class file that contains a Main method that tests the output of the methods above.